Technology Platform

 How It Works

-• Modified release kinetics
+• Tunable release kinetics

-• Intrinsic taste-masking
+• Intrinsic taste masking

-• Improved stability
+• Improved physicochemical stability

-• Compatibility with multiple dosage formats
+• Compatibility with multiple oral dosage formats

 Platform Benefits